Table of Contents

-Gas Furnace Troubleshooting & Repair - Aside from understanding the basics of electrical, Electronics and controls to troubleshoot a furnace one needs to understand the components of the furnace and the gas furnace sequence of operation.
-Therefore repair techniques for various furnaces will be different from furnace to furnace depending on what type of furnace you are repairing.
+Gas Furnace Troubleshooting and Repair - Aside from understanding the basics of electrical, Electronics and controls to troubleshoot a furnace one needs to understand the components of the furnace and the gas furnace sequence of operation.
+Therefore repair techniques for various furnaces will be different from one furnace to another furnace depending on what type of furnace you are repairing.
 This is a basic gas furnace repair article that simply covers the basics.

 It is also a good time to ask the homeowner about the service.
-Have they paid the gas bill.
+Have they paid the gas bill?
 You can check the meter to make it is not locked out.
-There are instances where the homeowner paid the bill but the utility company red tagged the meter because they sensed a leak in the line near or at the home.
+There are instances where the homeowner paid the bill, but the utility company red-tagged the meter because they sensed a leak in the line near or at home.
 Occasionally utility companies will send out people with special combustible gas detectors to check for leaks in their lines and homes that are served by their lines.

 Checking the Air Filter

-The next thing to do is to check the air filter which should near the thermostat somewhere.
-If the air filter is loaded up it has not been changed for a long time.
-This can be the problem as the loaded up air filter will impede the airflow and set off the high limit switch in the heat exchanger.
+The next thing to do is to check the air filter, which should go near the thermostat somewhere.
+If the air filter is loaded up and has not seen a change for a long time.
+That can be the problem as the loaded up air filter will impede the airflow.
+That can set off the high limit switch in the heat exchanger.

 Supply Vents Open?

-While you are at the filter and have the homeowner there you can ask about the supply vents.
+While you are at the filter and have the homeowner there, you can ask about the supply vents.
 Make sure they ARE ALL OPEN.
-I have found some situations where the homeowner closed off to many vents and it has the same effect as having a dirty furnace air filter.
-I always get a “I don’t know from the homeowner which means I go around and visually check all the supply vents.
+I have found some situations where the homeowner closed off to many vents and it has the same effect as having a dirty clogged furnace air filter.
+I always get an “I don’t know” from the homeowner.
+That means I go around and visually check all the supply vents.